-THIS EMPLOYMENT AGREEMENT (this “Agreement”), is made on this 27th day of September, 2022 (the “Effective Date”), by and between Nature’s Sunshine Products, Inc., a Utah corporation, (the “Company”) and Daniel Norman (“Executive”).
+THIS EMPLOYMENT AGREEMENT (this “Agreement”), is made on this 16th day of May 2022 (the “Effective Date”), by and between Nature’s Sunshine Products, Inc., a Utah corporation, (the “Company”) and Martin Gonzalez (“Executive”).

 1.1 Positions and Duties.
-Beginning on or before the Effective Date (the “Date of Employment”), and continuing until Executive’s employment with the Company is terminated either by the Company or by Executive (the “Term”), Executive will be employed by the Company as Executive Vice President, President Asia/Pacific reporting directly to the Chief Executive Officer (“CEO”) of the Company.
+Beginning on or before the Effective Date (the “Date of Employment”) and continuing until Executive’s employment with the Company is terminated either by the Company or by Executive (the “Term”), Executive will be employed by the Company as Executive Vice President of Global Supply Chain reporting directly to the Chief Executive Officer (“CEO”) of the Company.
 In addition, without additional compensation, if lawfully and reasonably requested by the CEO or the Board of Directors of the Company (the “Board”), Executive will serve in other additional officer positions of the Company and its subsidiaries or as an officer, director, manager or equity owner of any affiliate of the Company or any division or branch of the Company.

 1.2 Place of Performance.
-Executive shall perform his services hereunder at the Company’s current principal office in Lehi, Utah, or in another location designated by the Company that is within 50 miles of Lehi, Utah; provided, however, that Executive will be required to travel from time to time as reasonably required for business purposes.
+Executive shall perform his services hereunder at the Company’s current principal offices in Lehi, Utah, and Spanish Fork, Utah, or in another location designated by the Company that is within 50 miles of those locations; provided, however, that Executive will be required to travel from time to time as reasonably required for business purposes.